 - Fannie Du Bois Chase

 - Laura Rooke Church (Legislative head of the World Prohibition Federation.)

 - Anna Gardiner Clark

-- Julia Coleman Early collaborator with Mary Hunt in developing Scientific Temperance Instruction for use in schools)
+- Julia Coleman (Early collaborator with Mary Hunt in developing Scientific Temperance Instruction for schools.)

 - Varilla Barton Cox